bradsm1th/commonplace-book/README.md

 This is a simple "commonplace book."
 Though the [general idea](https://en.wikipedia.org/wiki/Commonplace_book) of "keeping important quotes for later" has been around for hundreds of years, I did not start keeping my own until learning of them from [Ryan Holiday](https://ryanholiday.net/how-and-why-to-keep-a-commonplace-book/).

 This version (V1) is simply a list of quotes you'd like to save.
 Alongside standard features like creating, editing, and deleting quotes, I've also included the option to add some metadata (what I call *context*):
-- where you were when you decided to capture this
+- **Where.** Where you were when you decided to capture this.
-- why. what made you think this was worth saving
+- **Why.** What made you think this was worth saving.

-If you jot these things down, either immediately or soon after, you'll have an even stronger recollection.
+If you jot these things down, either immediately or soon after, your recollection will be even stronger!

-# Screenshots
+## Screenshots

 <figure>
 <figcaption>The landing page</figcaption>